Hiking down the Mt Etna in Sicily

 • What is the closest airport to the Dolomites?

-Our adventures in the Dolomites start at Venice Marco Polo Airport (VCE).
-Return transfers from the airport to Cortina d'Ampezzo are included in your trip.
+Our adventures in the Dolomites start in Cortina D’Ampezzo, the enarest airport to this is Venice Marco Polo Airport (VCE).
 Other nearby airports include Verona and Venice Treviso.

 • Are the Dolomites expensive?

 Yes, in comparison the rest of Italy the Dolomites is an expensive place to travel.
 However, prices are not as high as you find in other parts of the Alps.
-Our adventures in the Dolomites include all your transportation, all your accommodation and most of your meals so there should not be too much more you need to pay for.
+Apart from airport transfers, our adventures in the Dolomites include all your transportation, all your accommodation and almost all of your meals so there should not be too much more you need to pay for.

 Our blog